betaglot/plantabeta/docs/reference/Beta/BetaCode/Overview.md

 ### Vue.js

 - Beta as XML tags used in BetaDiagram.
-Use Vue to create a custom component for each BetaObject
+Use Vue to create a custom component for each BetaElement

 Render a `BetaList[]` as Vue components